ptvan/ptvan.github.io/_posts/2020-10-10-linear-models.md

 Linear models make certain assumptions, which are worth checking before relying on their results.

+Collinearity causes instability in the coefficients and occurs when one predictor can be predicted by linearly combining other predictors.

 ### Extensions to the linear model

 ### Implementations